Library Status Updates

-- Regardless of vaccination status, face coverings and physical distancing are required at all times.
+- Regardless of vaccination status, masks are required at all times.
 Library reading rooms are monitored for adherence to the Columbia Community Health Compact.
 Users will be asked to leave the library and referred to Student Conduct for failure to comply.